rares-c/routersMPST/README.md

 PROTOCOL_PATH=<PATH> node router.js
 ```

 Where `<PATH>` is replaced by the path to the protocol specification file.
-The actual parties must be started before the routers, because the implementing parties must wait for the "green light" from the routers.
-That is, once the routers check that the network of routers is up and running, and that every router is connected to its implementing party, the communication can begin.
-Thus, first start up all the implementing parties, then start all the routers.
+The actual participant implementations must be started before the routers, because the participants must wait for the "green light" from the routers.
+That is, once the routers check that the network of routers is up and running, and that every router is connected to its participant implementation, the communication can begin.
+Thus, first start up all the participant implementations, then start all the routers.
 Once all the routers are connected, the transmission will commence.

 ---
 To exeute the CSA test suite, the following commands must be executed.
 We recommend 6 different terminal windows to thoroughly observe the progress of the routers and the message exchanges.
 2 terminal windows are needed for each participant, one for the implementation, and one for the router.
 First, start up all the implementing parties.